A BRIEF HISTORY OF THE

-Thanos comes in control of the Infinity Gems (Adam Warlock's Soul Gem and other similarly powered gems) and creates the Infinity Gauntlet to use them in unison, rendering him omnipotently powerful.
+Thanos gains control of the Infinity Gems (Adam Warlock's Soul Gem and other similarly powered gems) and creates the Infinity Gauntlet to use them in unison, rendering him omnipotently powerful.
 A situation that requires the attention of every hero in the Marvel Universe.
 [Thanos Quest/The Infinity Gauntlet]

 "Marvels" by writer Kurt Busiek and painter Alex Ross is published.

 The Marvel Universe (Earth-616) is erased between 1996-1997 with "Heroes Reborn".
-It's a very sadly rendered tale and does not merit retelling here.
-Suffice it to say that the mind of Franklin Richards creates a universe which supplants the mainstream universe, and then returns things to normal again sometime later.
+It is quickly erased, rendering it unecessary to retell here.
+Suffice it to say that the mind of Franklin Richards creates a universe which supplants the mainstream universe (with versions of heroes as written and rendered by Rob Liefeld and Jim Lee), and then returns things to normal again sometime later.

 The return of the Marvel Universe (Earth-616) was chronicled by Marvel titles beginning in 1998.
 Much had changed, but our heroes essentially picked up where they left off.